top of page

 We take a short flight this morning north to Bahir Dar.

 Bahir Dar is a pleasant city located on the shores of Lake Tana, the largest lake in Ethiopia.
-After our arrival, we drive directly to the Blue Nile Falls, which is known locally as Tissisat (smoking water) 100 m (328 ft) wide, the water plunges for 45 m (148 ft) and depending on the fluctuations at the nearby dam, may give rise to steam clouds and rainbows.
+After our arrival, we drive directly to the Blue Nile Falls, which is known locally as Tissisat (smoking water) 100m (328ft) wide, the water plunges for 45m (148ft) and depending on the fluctuations at the nearby dam, may give rise to steam clouds and rainbows.
 We cross the Blue Nile by boat to return to the point of departure.

-After lunch on the shore of Lake Tana, we take a boat to a nearby peninsula to visit beautiful orthodox monasteries such as Ura Kidane Mihiret.
+After lunch on the shore of Lake Tana, we take a boat to a nearby peninsula to visit beautiful Orthodox monasteries such as Ura Kidane Mihiret.
 Ura Kidane Mihiret is the best known of the monasteries and has an important collection of religious icons from the 16th to 18th centuries A.D.
 There are 37 islands on Lake Tana and 30 of them have churches and monasteries of considerable historical and cultural interest.
-If time permits, we will visit the colourful Bahir Dar market.
+If time permits, we will visit the colorful Bahir Dar market.

 Overnight in Bahir Dar.